MinishLab/semhash/README.md

 </div>

-SemHash is a lightweight and flexible tool for deduplicating datasets, finding outliers, and finding representative samples using semantic similarity.
+SemHash is a lightweight and flexible tool for deduplicating datasets, filtering outliers, and finding representative samples using semantic similarity.
 It combines fast embedding generation from [Model2Vec](https://github.com/MinishLab/model2vec) with efficient ANN-based similarity search through [Vicinity](https://github.com/MinishLab/vicinity).

 SemHash supports both single-dataset deduplication & filtering (e.g., cleaning up a train set by removing duplicates and outliers) and multi-dataset deduplication & filtering (e.g., ensuring no overlap between a test set and a train set).
 It works with simple datasets, such as text lists, and more complex ones, like multi-column QA datasets.
 Additionally, it includes functions to inspect deduplication results, making it easier to understand and refine your data cleaning process.